 - What needs to be corrected?

-Given that serious accidents are likely to have the same root causes as minor ones – the severity it often just a matter of chance – failure to implement changes can lead to catastrophic consequences.
-A successful root cause analysis, along with witness statements, employee conversations, and inspections findings, is required in order to set corrective actions that will be effective.
+Given that serious accidents are likely to have the same root causes as minor ones, failure to implement changes can lead to catastrophic consequences.
+Therefore, an investigation that includes gathering the facts through root cause analysis and witness statements is required, in order to set the right corrective actions.

 What a root cause analysis will find

-Once it has been determined that an event requires investigation (usually based on a risk matrix), analysts can get to work on discovering the root causes.
-There are many researched methods to achieve this goal; for example, the 5-Whys model is a simple to follow series of “why” questions that involves conversations with employees, but something more systematic such as a Bowtie Analysis may be more appropriate to investigate higher severity events.
+There are many methods to achieve this goal; for example, the 5-Whys model is a simple to follow series of “why” questions that involves conversations with employees.
+However, something more systematic such as a Bowtie Analysis may be more appropriate to investigate higher severity events.

-Each failure should require an action to remedy it.
+Each root cause requires an action to remedy it.
 Actions related to immediate causes are usually carried out onsite, whereas latent failures are typically handled by management and can take longer to address due to their legacy.
 Nevertheless, all corrective and preventive actions need to be assigned, tracked and completed.

-- People are busy and follow up actions are easily forgotten about in the myriad of other daily tasks
+- People are busy and follow up actions are forgotten about in the myriad of daily tasks

-- There is no oversight on outstanding task items whether at corporate or site level
+- There is no oversight on actions whether at corporate or site level

 - A lack of communication around why corrective actions matter and how they directly impact worker safety

-It is the job of the EHS Director to instill and nurture a culture that avoids these issues, which requires a combination of clear communication, mutual respect amongst workers and management, and technology.
+EHS professionals must instil and nurture a culture that avoids these issues, which requires a combination of clear communication, mutual respect amongst workers and management, and technology.

 Prioritization and the Pareto principle

-With multiple tasks to manage, all with their individual owners, locations, timeframes and priority levels, an investigator must be extremely organized.
-It goes without saying that technology is hugely beneficial for productivity in action management.
+With multiple tasks to manage, all with their individual owners, locations, timeframes and priorities, an investigator must be extremely organized.
+So, technology is hugely beneficial for productivity in action management.

 Analyze and communicate the positive results